Robin Starling, Lady Lawyer

 Author Michael Monhollon is an attorney and a professor of business law who left private practice to write courtroom dramas and teach law to undergraduates who are never sure where the lesson is going to take them.

-The six legal thrillers featuring Robin Starling are part of a mystery series with a feisty female lawyer as the protagonist.
+The seven legal thrillers featuring Robin Starling are part of a mystery series with a feisty female lawyer as the protagonist.

 In Trial by Ambush, the athletic, thirty-year-old Robin Starling finds herself defending her cheating ex-boyfriend on the charge of murdering a woman who played with her on a Final Four basketball team when they were in college.